Introduction to Electric Kilns and Firing

 Requirements: Must have some previous ceramic experience

 This class we will cover everything from how electric kilns work to how to properly load and program a kiln!
-In the first half of the class we will go over all the information you need to comfortably and effectively use an electric kiln for various kinds of firings, error messages and what they mean, and generally demystify the working of kilns.
-In part two we will do some hands on work loading both a bisque firing and a glaze firing so everyone gets a chance to see firsthand how best to load a kiln.
+In the first half of the class we will go over all the information you need to comfortably and effectively use an electric kiln for various kinds of firings, what happens during firing, and generally demystify the working of kilns.
+In part two we will be in the kiln room going over furniture, using wadding/washes, loading kilns, and everyone will have a chance to program a kiln on their own!
+We suggest bringing your lunch with you and we have a fully equipped breakroom where you can store your lunch and eat!

 Morning Session: